on-prem/jidoteki-admin-api/README.md

 If you find any bugs or issues, please [create an issue](https://github.com/unscramble/jidoteki-admin-api/issues/new).

-If you want to improve this library, please make a pull-request.
+If you want to improve this application, please make a pull-request.

 # License